Guide to Work, Study, Travel and Living Abroad

 Getting Around Madrid

 The Empresa Municipal de Transportes (EMT) is fantastic.
-The Madrid Metro system is one of the cleanest and most efficient I’ve ever encountered in my travels.
+The Madrid Metro system is one of the cleanest and most efficient I’ve ever encountered.
 It’s also one of the most affordable, especially if you get the abono mensual.
-To get the monthly pass, you’ll have to schedule an appointment at a participating Metro station.
-It’s very worth it—for 35 euros a month (if you are under 25 years old), you’ll have unlimited access to the Metro, the bus, the light rail (Renfe), and the night buses (El Buho).
+You must schedule an appointment at a participating Metro station to get the monthly pass.
+It’s very worth it — for 35 euros a month (if you are under 25 years old), you’ll have unlimited access to the Metro, the bus, the light rail (Renfe), and the night buses (El Buho).

-If you’re planning on traveling to other Spanish cities such as Barcelona or Valencia, the high-speed AVE train is great.
+The high-speed AVE train is excellent if you plan to travel to other Spanish cities, such as Barcelona or Valencia.
 It’s not cheap, but it’s very efficient.
-Plus you might run into a celebrity or two: when we took our group trip to Sevilla, Princess Letizia (wife to the heir apparent to the throne) was on board our AVE train!
+Plus, you might run into a celebrity or two.
+When we took our group trip to Sevilla, Princess Letizia (wife to the heir apparent to the throne) was on board our AVE train!

 Living With a Host Family